• ANZCA Environmental Sustainability Network

 TRA2SH invites all doctors, nursing and other hospital staff who want to make a difference.
 We want as many people to engage in environmental sustainability as possible - 100 people doing something imperfectly is better than a few trying to do it all perfectly!

-• Dr Jess Davies (Vic) - Chair
+• Dr Jessica Davies

-• Dr Richard Seglenieks (Vic)
+• Dr Richard Seglenieks

-• Dr Alistair Park (Tas/NSW)
+• Dr Alistair Park

 .